 However, the fact that a feature is non-technical is not sufficient to exclude it from the reasoning of inventive step: it is wrong to conclude that the object claimed is not an invention because only the characteristics techniques contribute to the state of the art (T154 / 04).

-Thus, the question that we are going to ask ourselves within the framework of a #8217 invention; a mixed #8221; is: do the characteristics contribute to the technical nature of the invention?
+Thus, the question that will arise in the context of a "mixed" invention is: do the characteristics contribute to the technical character of the invention?

-Therefore, the criterion of the technicality or not of the characteristic (taken individually) is not the relevant criterion: we must look at the criterion of contribution to the technical character of the invention taken as a whole.
+Therefore, the criterion of the technicality or otherwise of the characteristic (taken singly) is not the relevant criterion: it is necessary to look at the criterion of contribution to the technical character of the invention as a whole.

 Features that do not contribute to the technical character of the invention can not support the existence of an inventive step (T641 / 00).

 This may be the case, for example, where a feature only helps to solve a non-technical problem, such as a problem in a domain excluded from patentability (G-VII Guidelines 5.4).

 To identify these non-technical features (but to be considered for the inventive step), it is necessary to identify the steps that have a technical contribution (G-VII Guidelines 5.4).

 To conduct a rigorous analysis, the guidelines (G-VII Guidelines 5.4) propose a systematic approach based on the problem-solution approach mentioned above:

 - identification of the characteristics contributing to the technical character of the invention as a whole;

 - selecting a prior art closest according to this identification;